 I have been told to get a hobby so many times that I have lost count.
-But what my friends and family do not understand that I have a hobby – insurance.
+But what my friends and family do not understand is that I have a hobby.
+My hobby is insurance.
 I have been an insurance agent for about 9 years now.
-I have met people from all walks of life and often tell them that I eat, breathe and live insurance.
+I have met people from all walks of life and often tell them that I eat, breathe, and have life insurance.
 You see, from the moment I wake up until I go to bed, and even in my dreams, I can only think of insurance.

 People usually think I am joking.
 I mean…come on, right?
 Of all the things to be thinking about day after day, it can’t be something so boring and serious.
 But that is until they engage in deep conversation with me, and then they change their tune.
 People will know that I mean business when I talk about it.

-While I love being an insurance agent, my family does get a bit frustrated with me and how I constantly remind them of how my mind is to tightly wound around the insurance industry.
-I would like to share with you several instances where it has ever so slightly taken over my life.
+While I love being an insurance agent, my family does get a bit frustrated with me and how I constantly remind them of how my mind is too tightly wound around the insurance industry.
+I would like to share with you several instances in Denver, Colorado where it has ever so slightly taken over my life.

 We recently went to the movies and while we were watching a scene where a building gets blown up, everyone in the theater is “oohing” and “aahing”.
 What do I do?
 I was thinking about how a claim would payout when given that scenario, and I hope they had business income with the extra expense on their policy.